 John is a sugar cane farmer in Northern Queensland.
-John has a farming accident severely severing his patellar tendon and ACI in his knee.
+John has a farming accident severely severing his patellar tendon and ACL in his knee.

 About the patient:

 - John is a sugar cane Farmer in Northern Queensland.

 - Lives on his farm with wife Catherine, his 3 young children and 2 dogs.

 - John works very hard and has a crew of sugar cane Farmers who work alongside him on his property.